tylertitsworth/5th-age-srd/Classes/Druid.md

 Hasten the process of decay by drawing life from that which still lives.

-Whenever you cast a spell that grants you or an ally the use of a recovery to heal, increase the healing by your level, and deal your Wisdom modifier, twice at 5th level and thrice at 8th, necrotic damage to a nearby enemy.
+Whenever you cast a spell that grants you or an ally the use of a recovery to heal, increase the healing by your level, and deal your Wisdom modifier, twice at champion tier and thrice at epic tier, necrotic damage to a nearby enemy.

 You also gain the Leeching Fingers at-will spell as a bonus spell.